erajasekar/cs-workshop/PITCHME.md

 ### Love making things for other people to use

 * At end of the day, you have created something that didn't exist that morning.
+* You feel happy when people use the product you created.

 +++